Throwback Thursday to Tom Hanks

 Holiday greetings to you all!
 I am thrilled to return, once again, for an updated version of our annual gift giving guide.
 If you have a Damian Lewis fan in your life, this post is for YOU!

 I am a burlesque performer, who specializes in holiday-themed acts.
 Being known as the “Queen of Christmas”, I love merging my two worlds and bringing my love of the holiday season AND my love of all things Damian into one fun post.
-The last few years have been unpredictable for the world of live performance, but it seems like things are holding steady!
-My schedule is full and my soul is happy.
+My schedule is full but I am never too busy to help my friends here at Fan Fun!